PaoVal/calendly-experiment/README.md

 #### Cons:
 1. Providers would NEED a GSuite account to access "appointments" feature or "working hours" feature 1.1 If using "appointments" feature, patients would NEED a gmail account
-1. Providers must go to outside of our website to edit their calendar/ set their availability (still searching)
+1. Providers must go to outside of our website to edit their calendar/ set their availability (CONFIRMED)
-1. Providers/patients WITHOUT a google account wouldn't be able to book
+1. Providers/patients WITHOUT a google account wouldn't be able to book (we can work around this with [this](https://stackoverflow.com/questions/42022277/google-calendar-event-created-updated-deleted-webhook) and [this](https://stackoverflow.com/questions/53769664/how-do-i-setup-webhooks-in-google-calendar-to-notify-the-users-x-minutes-before))

 ---
 ## [FullCalendar](https://fullcalendar.io/)